Understanding whether planning permission is required

 Information regarding the Use Classes Order is available on the Planning Portal website.
 In the first instance please review the Planning Portal information.
-If you are unable to establish the information you require and you would like us to advised us whether a proposed change of use requires planning permission a pre-application enquiry should be submitted.
-Please note there is a fee for this service, details can be found on the planning fees webpage.
+If you are unable to establish the information you require and you would like us to advise whether a proposed change of use requires planning permission a pre-application enquiry should be submitted.

 Yes, we offer a pre-application advice service to potential applicants, in which we will assign an officer to review all the policies that your proposals will be judged against, such as whether your house is in a conservation area or is a listed building and to make a judgement on the acceptability of your proposal.